sundeepbassi/supershop_v1/README.md

 What is being sold?
 Deliverables

 - Dog Products will be sold to customers with product details.
-As there will be a name for each product, a price of that product, an image of that product, a description of that particular - - product for the customer to see.
+As there will be a name for each product, a price of that product, an image of that product, a description of that particular and a product for the customer to see.

 How is the payment made?

 - The payment will be made as a single payment as the customer is paying for products that are displayed on the website.
 This will not be a subscription payment site.

-With the Code Institute module on E-commerce Applicationn types and the article by BigCommerce that we decided that the business to customer model was right for this company to develop and grow on the web.
+With the Code Institute module on E-commerce Applicationn types and the article by BigCommerce, we decided that the business to customer model was right for this company to develop and grow on the web.

 [Google search for Document the e-commerce business model underlying your application ](https://www.bigcommerce.co.uk/articles/ecommerce/types-of-business-models/)